paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

 **(j) Authority to use portion of bank surplus to update information technology systems**

-(1) **In general** — Subject to paragraphs (3) and (4), the Bank may use an amount equal to 1.25 percent of the surplus of the Bank during fiscal years 2012, 2013, and 2014 to—
+(1) **In general** — Subject to paragraphs (3) and (4), the Bank may use an amount equal to 1.25 percent of the surplus of the Bank during fiscal years 2015 through 2019 to—

   (A) seek to remedy any of the operational weakness and risk management vulnerabilities of the Bank which are the result of the information technology system of the Bank;